MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/activedirectory/Get-ADDomainController.md

 This command gets one available domain controller in a given domain using Discovery.

-### Example 6: Get the primary domain controller using discovery and set it up as time server
+### Example 6: Get the primary domain controller that is advertising as a time server using discovery
 ```
 PS C:\>Get-ADDomainController -Discover -Domain "corp.contoso.com" -Service "PrimaryDC","TimeService"
 ```